im-open/javascript-action-template/README.md

 - Readme
   - [ ] Update the Inputs section with the correct action inputs
   - [ ] Update the Outputs section with the correct action outputs
-  - [ ] Update the Example section with the correct usage
+  - [ ] Update the Usage Example section with the correct usage
 - package.json
   - [ ] Update the `name` with the new action value
-- main.js
+- src/main.js
   - [ ] Implement your custom javascript action
 - action.yml
   - [ ] Fill in the correct name, description, inputs and outputs